How Alaska legislative races are shaping up

 Bipartisan coalition members lead in many races for Alaska Senate

-Many conservative Republicans are hoping to break the 17-member bipartisan majority that controls the state Senate.
+Many conservative Republicans hoped to break the 17-member bipartisan majority that controls the state Senate.
 The caucus is made up of nine Democrats and eight Republicans, but some conservative Senate candidates have objected to what they see as a betrayal by coalition members.

 But even before results emerged, that appeared to be an uphill battle given the seats in play this year.

-Note: This story was last updated at 7 a.m.
-Nov.
-6.